How to Access Property Records in Utah

 - After filing, the claimant must send a copy to the property owner in 30 days.

 Property records come into play most often during real estate transactions.
 Before the sale, many of the parties will research details through property records.
-More records will be created during the deal and replace older ones.
+More records will be created during the deal, and older ones will be replaced.

-When buying property in Utah, it's essential to do all you can to learn as much as possible about the property.
+When buying property in Utah, you must do all you can to learn as much as possible about the property.
 You can find out everything you need through property records.
 Pay close attention to the value, taxes, and liens, and look for any foreclosures.

 When selling property in Utah, you must inform new owners about any material defects, like a leaky roof or crumbling foundation, so they know what they are buying.
 Laws dictate the level of detail you must provide.
 If you have gaps in your knowledge, you can consult property records to fill in the blanks.